re4dam/Dotfiles/README.md

 # Dotfiles

 Welcome to my dotfiles, feel free to use it.
-All you need to do is simple.
+All you need to do is simple.<br>
 Run the command below, or if you're curious you can read `setup.sh` first

 ```